End of Life Care

 There is a series of information leaflets about palliative and end of life care services available in Great Yarmouth and Waveney, which are available here electronically and also in hard copy via your GP practice which will coordinate your care at this time.

-The Thinking Ahead documentation is being used across Norfolk and Suffolk to support your ongoing conversations about future care planning.
+The Thinking Ahead documentation is being used across Norfolk and Suffolk to support your ongoing conversations about future care planning and was relaunched in May 2018.

-You can read, download and print the following Thinking Ahead documents here:
+You can read, download and print all of the documents within the Yellow Folder here.

 There is also a range of supportive services available to support you at this time, these are listed on the Be Ready For It website directory of local services in Norfolk at and in Suffolk on the Suffolk County Council My Life website